gonodono/glancet/README.md

         // It's a regular LazyColumn underneath so we can still use it as that. if (Build.VERSION.SDK_INT < 31) return@Column

-        // 2 seems to be the minimum effective absolute value, but that's not
+        // 2 seems to be the minimum effective magnitude, but that's not unique
-        // specific to this library.
-Regular RemoteViews setups behave similarly.
+        // to this library.
+Classic RemoteViews setups display similar behavior.
         Button("-->", { state.smoothScrollByOffset(2) })
         Button("<--", { state.smoothScrollByOffset(-2) })
     }